-So eight years ago, I donated the juicer to a friend who could use it and replaced it with this Blendtec Total Classic 575 Blender with Wildside+Jar.
+So eight years ago, I donated the juicer to a friend who could use it and replaced it with this Blendtec Total Classic Blender with Jar.
 This exact model Blendtec is still available at a much-reduced price from what I paid.

 With its professional-grade power, the self-cleaning feature, 4 pre-programmed cycles, and 5-speeds, I could not ask for more.
 This is one fabulous machine.

-Let’s say you spend $6 a week on smoothies from that cute place with a drive-thru that’s on your way to work.
-That’s $312 a year—far more than it would cost to purchase a high-quality, fabulous professional-quality blender that doesn’t balk in the presence of large ice cubes!
+Let’s say you spend $10 a week on smoothies from that cute place with a drive-thru that’s on your way to work.
+That’s at least $500 a year—more than it would cost to purchase a high-quality, fabulous professional-quality blender that doesn’t balk in the presence of large ice cubes!
 And so easy to clean.

 Do the math … you’ll see what I’m talking about.